Unboxed-Software/solana-course/content/compressed-nfts.md

 ### Use Bubblegum to Initialize Your Tree

 With the empty tree account created, you then use the Bubblegum program to initialize the tree.
-In addition to the merkle tree account, Bubblegum creates a tree config account to add cNFT-specific tracking and functionality.
+In addition to the Merkle tree account, Bubblegum creates a tree config account to add cNFT-specific tracking and functionality.

 Version 0.7 of the `@metaplex-foundation/mpl-bubblegum` TS SDK provides the helper function `createCreateTreeInstruction` for calling the `create_tree` instruction on the Bubblegum program.
 As part of the call, you’ll need to derive the `treeAuthority` PDA expected by the program.
 This PDA uses the tree’s address as a seed.